-The panel is of the view that given the number of students enrolled in initial teacher education programmes in UL and the stated importance of those programmes in the university's portfolio of programmes, the newly appointed professors of teacher education and STEM education should be actively involved in the leadership and delivery of the initial teacher education and t research should inform the design and content of these programmes.

-While the structures seem to allow for considerable interaction between all staff engaged in ITE, it was apparent that the necessary level of interaction may not have occurred prior to the preparation of Pro Forma submissions for accreditation on this occasion.
-There needs to be a greater sharing of the responsibilities among programme coordinators.
+The panel is of the view that given the number of students enrolled in initial teacher education programmes in UL and the stated importance of those programmes in the university's portfolio of programmes, the newly appointed professors of teacher education and STEM education should be actively involved in the leadership and delivery of the initial teacher education programmes and research should inform the design and content of the programmes.
+While the structures seems to allow for considerable interaction between all staff engaged in ITE, it was apparent that the necessary level of interaction may not have occurred prior to the preparation of the Pro Forma submissions for accreditation on this occasion.
+There needs to be a greater sharing of the responsibilities among programme co-ordinators.